joshwadd/Advanced_Lane_Detection/README.md

 I will be making many changes to the video processing pipeline in future releases to this more robust.
 These will include

 - **Line validation class**  : Bad model fits can currently be caused by bad weather and road conditions.
 These bad fits can further corrupt the moving average and line approximations in future frames.
-I will design a class responsible for checking the validity of fitted lines with respect to each other be
+I will design a class responsible for checking the validity of fitted lines with respect to each other begore
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTY1MzgwODgwNF19
+eyJoaXN0b3J5IjpbOTU3Mzc0NDk3XX0=
 -->